comododragon/linaii/README.md

 	* Equivalent to ```uint32_t A[1024];```
 	* All arrays of the kernel must be declared here;
 * ```unrolling,mvp,0,1,4,4```
 	* Set unroll.
-The arguments are the kernel name, the top-level loop ID (starts from 0), the loop level (1 is the top-level). the loop header line number and the unroll factor;
+The arguments are the kernel name, the top-level loop ID (starts from 0), the loop level (1 is the top-level), the loop header line number and the unroll factor;
 	* Equivalent to ```#pragma HLS unroll factor=4```
 * ```pipeline,mvp,0,2```
 	* Set pipeline.
 The arguments are the kernel name, the top-level loop ID and the loop level;